 Q: Can you share the funniest comment and the most inspiring comment you have received for your videos?

 RB: Honestly there are too many good ones for either of those.
-Mostly I think the one's I enjoy most are the success stories from people who were able to get a job in the industry or launch an online business or found out that they needed to get an accountant like someone at CFO Strategies LLC in order to help their business grow, or saved money on equipment because of something I put out there.
+Mostly I think the one's I enjoy most are the success stories from people who were able to get a job in the industry or launch an online business or found out that they needed to get an accountant in order to help their business grow, or saved money on equipment because of something I put out there.
 That makes a real difference in their lives.

 Q: Who are your favourite YouTubers/Bloggers - anyone who inspires you?